hldup/csengo/readme.md

 </h1>

 # Disclaimer
 This project is still in Alpha and needs testing.
+Dataloss, breaches and spam might cause the app to fail.

+# Plans for the future
+ - Backend rewrite in rust.
+ - Frontend redesign
+ - Moving to postgres
+ - More functions
+ - Offline browser app (Add to homepage)
+ - Caching
+ - Winner announcements

 # What's this?
 A really basic voting system for deciding which sound becomes the bell at my school.